Guide to Drug Use & Infectious Diseases Within the Gay Community

 HIV stands for human immunodeficiency virus, which is the virus that can lead to AIDS (acquired immunodeficiency syndrome) if left untreated.
 HIV is a virus that attacks the body’s immune system, or more specifically, the CD4 cells (T cells) that are responsible for keeping us healthy.
 When HIV attacks the T cells, it makes it difficult for your body to fight off infections because your immune system is weakened.
 Certain types of cancers and opportunistic infections are then able to take advantage of your compromised immune system.7

 HIV is particularly prevalent among gay and bisexual men who have sex with men.
-Roughly 69% of people diagnosed with HIV in 2019 in the United States were gay and bisexual men.8
+Roughly 69% of people diagnosed with HIV in the United States have been gay and bisexual men.8

 Causes